Garage Demolition Cost

 So, how much does it cost to demolish a garage in labour costs?

-You can expect the labour costs to be around £100 - £200 per person, per day.
+You can expect the labour costs to be around £100 to £200 per person, per day.
 The price you pay will depend on their level of skills and expertise.
-The demolition will be completed by at least two contractors.
-In total, you can expect to pay around £200 - £1600 in labour costs for the entire job.

-A garage demolition will usually take around 1 – 2 days to complete.
+A garage demolition will usually take around 1 to 2 days to complete.
 In some cases, it may take longer to complete.
 For example, if the garage is attached to a structure or has a thick concrete base, this could result in increased timescales.

 You will usually be charged per day for the work, so the longer the job takes to complete, the more you will pay in labour costs.